sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 We do not currently support OAuth for Bitbucket Server.
 You will need to combine permissions syncing from Bitbucket Server with another auth mechanism (SAML, built-in auth, HTTP authentication proxies).
 Bitbucket Server only passes usernames to Sourcegraph, so you’ll need to make sure that those usernames are matched by whatever mechanism you chose to use for access.

-To sync Bitbucket server permissions, follow [these instructions](../repo/permissions.md#bitbucket-server).
+Follow the steps to [sync Bitbucket server permissions](../repo/permissions.md#bitbucket-server).
 Then, do one of the following:

 1. Create the user accounts in Sourcegraph with matching usernames.
 (Access using `builtin` auth.)
 2. [Configure SAML authentication](../auth/saml/index.md).
 If you are using Bitbucket Server, the `login` attribute is *not* optional.
 You need to pass the Bitbucket Server username as the `login` attribute.